tap349/tap349.github.io/_posts/2017-07-24-react-native-tips.md

 </ScrollView>
 ```

-if there is a `ListView` component somewhere below you'll have to wrap
+if there is a `ListView` somewhere below you'll have to wrap
-`ScrollView` component in `View` component - otherwise it's not visible.
+`ScrollView` in `View` - otherwise it's not visible.

 ## [how to] dismiss keyboard when pressing `<CR>` on keyboard